francoiducat/springboot-opensearch-example/readme.md

 # Spring Boot OpenSearch Example
 This project demonstrates how to integrate OpenSearch with a Spring Boot application.
 It provides a simple example of indexing and searching data using OpenSearch.
+It does not use the OpenSearch High-Level REST Client( which is deprecated), but instead uses the OpenSearchClient, which is a type-safe client built on top of the OpenSearch REST Client.
+It does not use the spring-data-opensearch library, but instead uses the OpenSearchClient directly for indexing and searching documents.

+Note that spring-data-opensearch loads spring-data-elasticsearch anyway, which may lead to conflicts with the OpenSearch connectivity, especially with the latest versions of OpenSearch.
+Although spring-data-opensearch follows springboot and spring-data-elasticsearch release cycles, compatibility issues with OpenSearch may arise due to the differences in how OpenSearch and Elasticsearch handle certain features and configurations.

+This repository aims to clarify opensearch connectivity issues with springboot and spring-data-elasticsearch/spring-data-open-search, and to provide a simple example of how to use OpenSearch with Spring Boot.

 # Prerequisites